tdwg/process/review_manager.md

 The Review Manager must ensure that

 A\.
-The submission conforms to the TDWG Standards Specification (<http://rs.tdwg.org/sds/doc/specification/>). ~~The file/s used in the review process should-~~
+The submission conforms to the TDWG Standards Specification (<http://rs.tdwg.org/sds/doc/specification/>).

 | [See issue #9](https://github.com/tdwg/process/issues/9) file formats |
 | :--- |